Volcanoes, weather and climate

 Figure 1 The MODIS instrument on NASA's Aqua satellite captured this visible image of the ash plume from the eruption of Chile's Puyehue-Cordón Caulle volcano on June 12, 2011 at 18:05 UTC.
 The ash plume was blowing to the northeast and getting drawn into a low pressure area over the Atlantic Ocean.
 (Image Credit: NASA Goddard/MODIS Rapid Response, Jeff Schmaltz/Text: NASA/Rob Gutro,)

 Volcanic activities can also affect weather and climate.
-Large amount of gases and particles can be released to the atmosphere during eruptions, thereby affecting short term weather (days to months) and long term climate (a few years to centuries).
+Large amount of gases and particles can be released to the atmosphere during eruptions, thereby affecting short term weather and long term climate.
 Generally speaking, the influence of volcanic eruptions on weather or climate depends very much on the severity and duration of the eruption, the chemical composition of the ash plume, and the location (latitude) of the volcano.

 For small scale eruptions, the ash plume is usually well contained in the troposphere (a layer of air stretching from the ground to about 10-16 km aloft, depending on latitude).
 Direct impacts on regional weather could include low visibilities and reduced diurnal temperature variation.
 Since most of the ash and gases ejected into the troposphere will likely be washed out by rain within a couple of weeks (Figure 2(a)), the impact on global weather and long term climate will be minimal.

 Figure 2 Simplified diagrams showing the effect on the atmosphere by (a) small scale eruption and (b) strong volcanic eruption.